annnnnnnnnne/cse15l-lab-reports/lab3.md

 ## grep -r pattern

 This command will grep all the files in the directory that has the word that you type for pattern.
-The specific pattern here is Airport, and it is in the directory `berlitz1`.
+The specific pattern here is `Airport`, and it is in the directory `berlitz1`.

 command:
 ```